flinker-app/docsfx/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 ![Connect and Grant Permissions to Read Your Files](/_media/teams-apps-ifc-viewer-click-connect-and-grant-permissions-to-read-your-files.png)

+#### Admin’s approval
+If your organization requires admin approval, [click here to grant permissions](https://login.microsoftonline.com/organizations/v2.0/adminconsent?client_id=c8f57ea5-d1b6-41a7-a2c2-d10e99d97a97&redirect_uri=https%3A%2F%2Fteamsifcviewer.flinker.app%2Fauth-end.html&scope=https://graph.microsoft.com/Files.Read.All%20https://graph.microsoft.com/offline_access%20openid%20profile&state=12345abc)

+When you connect, the IFC Viewer will request these scopes:

+- **Files.Read.All**
+  Read files on behalf of the signed-in user.
+  _Type: Delegated permission_

+- **User.Read**
+  Sign you in and allow the app to read your basic profile.
+  _Type: Delegated permission_

 > [!Note]
 > **Why Do You Need to Grant File Read Permissions?**
 >